Swasti-Bansal/Swasti-Bansal/README.md

 - 🌱 &nbsp; Exploring **Machine Learning** and **AWS**
 - 💬 &nbsp; Ask me about **React, Firebase, or Data Analytics**
 - 🤝 &nbsp; Open to **internships and collaborations**
-- ⚡ &nbsp; Fun fact — I debug better with music on 🎵

 ---